 The belt is the part of the machine you run on, so choose one that's built with a strong, non-slippery rubber, Becourtney says.
 If you're an avid runner who's logging a ton of miles, look for a treadmill that has a belt warranty (just in case you need a replacement belt).

 If you have knee problems but your doctor clears you for treadmill use, you can get the benefits of low-impact, brisk walking with a simple treadmill, as long as it provides a cushioned belt and stability.
-A cushioned track reduces the impact on your knees and other joint.
+A cushioned track reduces the impact on your knees and other joints.
 Some top-rated treadmills even have adjustable cushioning settings.

 Typically belts are either single-ply, two-ply or three-ply (yep, kind of like toilet paper), with each having different levels of cushioning.
 If you have any joint concerns, you may want to opt for a thicker, two- or three-ply belt for heavy-duty shock absorption.
 Higher-ply machines are the best treadmills for knees.